Raphael-Pauleschi/dio-challenge-github/README.md

 # dio-challenge-github
-First repository challenge of Digital Innovation One
+First repository challenge about github from Digital Innovation One